surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 <br/>

-### How to route modulation sources to parameters
+### How to apply modulation to parameters
 Here's how it works:

 1. Select the modulation source you want to use.

     ![](./images/Pictures/routing_1.png)

 2. Engage routing mode with a second click on the source.
-It will start blinking green, and sliders that can be modulated will display a blue modulation depth slider on top of its normal slider.
+It will become bright green, and sliders that can be modulated will display a blue modulation depth slider on top of its normal slider.

     ![](./images/Pictures/routing_2.png)

 3. Drag the desired blue slider to the position you want the parameter to be at when fully modulated (at the top peak of a Sine LFO, or after the attack stage of an envelope for example).
+The modulation's full range will then be shown with the corresponding green bar on the slider.

     ![](./images/Pictures/routing_3.png)